Creamy Crawfish and Shrimp Etouffee

 Ingredients

-• 1 tablespoon Cajun Seasoning plus more for seasoning seafood (8 g)
+• 1 tablespoon Cajun seasoning plus 1 to 2 teaspoons for seasoning seafood, 8 grams

-• 3 tablespoons Butter unsalted or salted (42 g)
+• 3 tablespoons butter unsalted or salted, 42 grams

-• 2 cups Heavy Cream at room temperature (480 ml)
+• 2 cups heavy cream at room temperature, 480 grams

-• ½ teaspoon Salt adjust based on Cajun seasoning used (3 g)
+• ½ teaspoon salt adjust based on Cajun seasoning used, 3 grams

 Instructions

-1. Season the seafood: Toss the shrimp and crawfish tails with Cajun seasoning and set them aside.
-This short rest helps the seafood absorb flavor before it goes into the sauce.
+1. Season the seafood – Toss the shrimp and crawfish tails with 1 to 2 teaspoons of Cajun seasoning and set aside.
+This short rest allows the seasoning to begin penetrating the seafood before it goes into the sauce.

-2. Prepare the vegetables: Chop the shallots, garlic, bell peppers, parsley, and green onions, then measure out the remaining ingredients.
-Having everything ready keeps the cooking steady once the roux begins.
+2. Prepare the vegetables – Chop the shallots, garlic, bell peppers, parsley, and green onions and measure out the remaining ingredients.
+Having everything ready before the roux begins keeps the cooking steady and prevents the flour from scorching while you prepare other components.

-3. Melt the butter: Add the butter to a large sauté pan or heavy skillet over medium heat.
-Let it melt completely and begin to bubble without browning.
+3. Melt the butter – Add the butter to a large sauté pan or heavy skillet over medium heat.
+Let it melt completely and begin to bubble without browning before adding the vegetables.

-4. Soften the shallots: Add the shallots to the pan and cook for two to three minutes, stirring often, until translucent and soft.
+4. Soften the shallots and bell pepper – Add the shallots and green bell pepper to the pan and cook for 2 to 3 minutes, stirring often, until softened and translucent.

-5. Add the garlic and seasoning: Stir in the garlic and remaining Cajun seasoning and cook for about one minute until fragrant.
+5. Add the garlic and seasoning – Stir in the garlic and remaining Cajun seasoning and cook for about 1 minute until fragrant without browning.

-6. Form the blonde roux: Sprinkle the flour evenly over the butter and vegetables.
-Stir constantly for one to two minutes until the raw flour smell cooks off and the color stays light.
+6. Build the blonde roux – Sprinkle the flour evenly over the butter and vegetables.
+Stir constantly over medium heat for 1 to 2 minutes until the raw flour smell cooks off and the mixture turns a light golden color with a slightly nutty aroma.

-7. Add the cream slowly: Pour in the heavy cream a little at a time, whisking or stirring constantly to keep the sauce smooth.
+7. Add the cream slowly – Reduce the heat to medium-low and pour in the heavy cream gradually while whisking or stirring constantly to keep the sauce smooth and free of lumps throughout.

-9. Add the seafood gently: Add the seasoned shrimp, crawfish tails, parsley, and green onions to the pan.
-Stir carefully to keep the seafood intact.
+9. Add the seafood – Add the seasoned shrimp, crawfish tails, parsley, and green onions to the pan.
+Stir gently to keep the seafood intact and distribute it evenly through the sauce.

-10. Simmer until just done: Keep the heat low and simmer until the shrimp turn pink and opaque and the sauce coats a spoon.
+10. Simmer until just done – Keep the heat low and simmer for 8 to 10 minutes, stirring occasionally, until the shrimp are pink and opaque and the sauce coats a spoon.
+Do not boil after the seafood goes in as high heat can toughen the shrimp quickly.

-11. Serve warm: Spoon the étouffée over hot cooked rice and serve with crusty bread on the side.
+11. Serve warm – Spoon the etouffee over hot cooked rice and serve with crusty bread or sourdough cornbread on the side for soaking up the sauce.

 Notes